suquark/leaderbot/docs/source/index.rst

 Model Evaluation
 ----------------

-If you created multiple models, you can compare their performance using :func:`leaderbot.evaluate` function:
+Compare the performance of multiple models using :func:`leaderbot.evaluate`
+function:

 .. code-block:: python